How to Start a Stock Brokerage Firm

 One advantage of buying a platform is that it enables brokers to benefit from market-tested software.
 This, in turn, cuts down your solution’s development cycle and time-to-market.

-Second, while it may seem like licensing an off-the-shelf platform would limit the platform’s look and feel, this is not the case.
-For example, a solution like DXtrade offers a white labeled trading platform with an extensive configuration engine to support even the most bespoke workflows.
+It may seem like licensing an off-the-shelf platform would limit the platform’s look and feel, however, this is not the case.
+For example, a solution like DXtrade XT offers a white-label trading platform with an extensive configuration engine to support even the most bespoke workflows.

 When choosing a platform and discussing it with the vendor’s solution architects, you need to consider several things.